LoneExile/workman_template/README.md

 ### example

-> this will fix the problem, In your native language position of control+c(copy) is not same as WorkMan layout.
+> this will fix the problem, In your native language position for control+c(copy) is not same as WorkMan layout.

 ### How to use